 A major focus of my PhD concerns systematic errors in modelled teleconnections from the El Niño-Southern Oscillation to the North Pacific and North Atlantic.
-I currently have a paper under review on this topic focusing on seasonal predictions from models within the C3S multi-system, which is available as a preprint online.
+In 2023 my first paper on this topic, focusing on seasonal predictions from models within the C3S multi-system, was published in Geophysical Research Letters.

 I helped to organise the Royal Meteorological Society's 2022 Student and Early Career conference, and I am a co-chair of the organising committee for 2023.
 I am a member of the Royal Meteorological Society's Youth and Early Career special interest group.
 I was a finalist in the 2022 STEM for Britain competition, which allowed me to present my work in Parliament.
 I was also a finalist in the 2022 Institute of Physics 3 Minute Wonder contest, which involved a short form presentation in front of an expert panel and a non-expert audience at the Royal Institution.
 In 2021, I took part in a nationwide CMIP6 Hackathon which has led to a continuing research project on the effect of climate change on arctic terns.
 In 2022, I was fortunate to attend a summer school on Tropical Oceans, ENSO and their teleconnections, which allowed me to expand my understanding of topics such as the internal ocean dynamics of ENSO and the South Asian Monsoon, as well as those which are an integral part of my PhD.